-- Routine women's health care, which includes breast exams, screening mammograms (X-rays of the breast), Pap tests and pelvic exams, as long as you get them from a network provider. - Flu shots, Hepatitis B vaccinations and pneumonia vaccinations, as long as you get them from a network provider. - Emergency services from network providers or from out-of-network providers. - Urgently needed services from network providers or from out-of-network providers when network providers are temporarily unavailable or inaccessible (e.g., when you are temporarily outside of the plan's service area). - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider. - Flu shots and pneumonia vaccinations - Emergency services from network providers or from out-of-network providers - Urgently needed services from network providers or from out-of-network providers when network providers are temporarily unavailable or inaccessible (e.g., when you are temporarily outside of the plan's service area) - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
 (If possible, please call Customer Service before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.
-Phone numbers for Customer Service are printed on the back cover of this booklet).
+Phone numbers for Customer Service are printed on the back cover of this booklet.) - Mental health and chemical dependency services.
+Please contact Optum Health at 1-800-711-4577 to locate a provider. - Routine vision exams and routine vision hardware.
+You can get your routine vision exam and routine hardware from any qualified provider that accepts Medicare.
+Please see the Medical Benefit Chart in Chapter 4 for benefit details. - Preventive dental services, as long as you have purchased the optional supplemental benefit for dental.
+You are required to use a plan provider for preventive dental services except when using your dental out-of-network benefit.
+Please note, you must elect the Optional Supplemental Dental benefit to be covered for dental services.
+See Chapter 4, Section 2.2 for more information regarding optional supplemental coverage. - Routine hearing exam and hearing aids as long as you use a TruHearing provider.
+Please see the Medical Benefit Chart in Chapter 4 for benefit details.